How to Grow Orchids

 If the orchid has fat pseudobulbs, it should be watered sparingly, and should be grown on coarse chunks of bark or lava rock.
 If the orchid has no pseudobulbs, it may require more frequent watering, or should be grown in a more moisture-retentive growing medium, such as sphagnum moss.

 South- and east-facing windows are usually the best spot for orchids.
 West windows can be too hot, and northern ones are usually too dark.
-If you don’t have a good window location for your orchids, they will be perfectly happy growing under artificial lights.
-Orchids should be positioned no more than 6 to 8 inches away from a set of 4-foot fluorescent bulbs.
-Opinions vary as to the benefits of cool white, warm white, and grow light bulbs.
-The new full-spectrum bulbs are probably the best all-around choice.
-Some orchids with very high light requirements, such as vandas and cymbidiums, may need high-intensity discharge lighting in order to flower.
+If you don’t have a good window location for your orchids, they will be perfectly happy growing under grow lights.
+Some orchids with very high light requirements, such as vandas and cymbidiums, may need high-intensity lighting in order to flower.
 For more information, read Growing Under Lights.

 An orchid growing medium must provide good air circulation and permit water to drain very quickly.
 It must also give the roots something secure to cling to.
 Depending on the type of orchid, they can be happy growing in peat moss, fir bark, dried fern roots, sphagnum moss, rock wool, perlite, cork nuggets, stones, coconut fiber, lava rock or a blend that combines several of these materials.
 Some epiphytic orchids can also be wired onto slabs of tree fern or cork.
 As a general rule, fir bark nuggets are the most popular growing medium.